ernesto-elsaesser/mysheetmusic/README.md

 - The octave is notated as shift from "middle" (e.g. middle C)
   - each `,` after the pitch shifts the note one octave down
   - each `'` after the pitch shifts the note one octave down
-- The duration uses predefined symbols with modifiers:
+- The duration uses predefined symbols:
   - `w` = whole
   - `h` = half
   - `q` = quarter